flutter/website/src/release/breaking-changes/android-java-gradle-migration-guide.md

 when using Java 17.

-**You can fix this error by upgrading your Gradle project to a compatible version (7.3 or later) using one of the following approaches.**
+**You can fix this error by upgrading your Gradle project to a compatible version (7.3 through 7.6.2, inclusive) using one of the following approaches.**

 [prior to 7.3]: https://docs.gradle.org/current/userguide/compatibility.html#java